qdelettre/angular-state-management-workshop/exercise-7-schematics/README.md

 13. Inject the `Store` and use previously created selectors in the  `features/user/user.component.ts` to retrieve list of `User` and render it in the template using `*ngFor` (simple rendering with `<div>` and printing of strings using `{{ }}` is sufficient for our case)
 14. Implement `ngOnInit` lifecycle hook in the `features/user/user.component.ts` to dispatch initial action to trigger retrieving of users from backend
+15. Try to "npm run lint" to see if your implementation follows the best practices

 ## How to use exercises